AP Style: State Name Abbreviations

-Okay, so “new” is stretching it a bit, but some writers may be unaware that in 2014 AP changed the rule regarding how state names should be written.
+OK, so “new” is stretching it a bit, but some writers may be unaware that in 2014, AP changed the rule regarding how state names should be written.
 In the past, states were generally abbreviated in domestic articles and news stories, but they were always spelled out in international content.
 In an attempt to be more consistent across the board, AP has changed the ruling so that both domestic and international articles now contain spelled-out versions of state names.

 State Abbreviations Are Not Extinct

 Because nothing can ever truly be simple, abbreviated state names still are used in the following:

 - Nonpublishable editor’s notes